 Today on What on What’s Good with Jovin Tardif, I am here with FoXx Williams.
 FoXx is a Toronto native who grew up in a Jamaican household.
-He began singing at the early age of 5 and has continued singing ever since.
+He started singing at the early age of 5 and has continued singing ever since.
 His favourite genres include Reggae, R&B, and Hip Hop.
 He cites Luther Vandross, James Brown, Bob Marley, Peter Tosh, Garnett Silk and Beres Hammond as some of his musical influences.
 His music has done extremely well internationally with singles like “If And Or Maybe” with Vincent Vik and “Wine Up” with DJ Rebel.

 FoXx has opened for some prominent musicians including Akon, Jennifer Hudson, and Karl Wolf.
 He is a massive fan of the Toronto Raptors and had the honor of performing alongside Karl Wolf at the team’s 2014/2015 Season Opener.
 Today, I sit down with FoXx Williams to discuss his passion for music, his signature sound, travelling internationally, and his first North American single ‘Up Ting‘.
 Now before we start the interview, I didn’t ask the question at the time but after watching a few videos, I must ask him about his Toronto Blue Jays hat collection.
 Next time, next time…

 1. Please describe what music meant to you growing up

 Growing up I lived in a musical household.
 My mother sang in the church choir and father had a wall unit set up with hundreds of records, a turntable, and some loudspeaker boxes.
 Every Saturday I’d wake up to hearing oldies; from Marvin Gaye and Barry White to Bob Marley and Sanchez.
 My mother also put my sister and I in piano lessons with the Royal Conservatory of Music.